ryosuke110/Quercus-commongarden/README.md

 This repository contains scripts used for population genomic, phenotypic, and statistical analyses described in the manuscript.

-Processed datasets are available through Dryad (doi:10.5061/dryad.4f4qrfjtd).
+Processed datasets are available through Dryad.

 Raw sequencing reads have been deposited in DDBJ under BioProject PRJDB40283 and will be released upon publication.